At a Glance

 ✨Tip Number 1

-Familiarise yourself with the specific technologies and systems mentioned in the job description, such as pneumatic and steam systems.
-This knowledge will not only help you during interviews but also demonstrate your genuine interest in the role.
+Familiarise yourself with the specific technologies and systems mentioned in the job description, such as mechanical, electrical, pneumatic, and steam systems.
+This knowledge will help you demonstrate your expertise during any discussions or interviews.

 ✨Tip Number 2